lightmnd/aws-iot-creation-things-nodejs/README.md

 ## Writing Device Code

 Each device within the IoT system requires specific device code.
-The device code, written in Golang, connects to the AWS IoT Core broker and publishes or subscribes to MQTT topics based on its functionality.
+The device code, written in NodeJS, connects to the AWS IoT Core broker and publishes or subscribes to MQTT topics based on its functionality.
 Implement device-specific logic such as sensor readings, actuator control, or data processing within the code.

 ## Connecting Devices to AWS IoT Core